 - Swinging an object at someone’s head, even a relatively light object

-Even tiny objects like a pencil can count as a deadly weapon.
+Even tiny objects like pencils can count as deadly weapons.

 Whether it is you or someone you love who was arrested, the answer is the same: know your rights and be your own advocate.
 There are three things you can do to protect yourself during and after your arrest:

-- Don’t try to do it alone.
-You need a legal professional to help you if you want the best chance of winning your case.
-Talk to a lawyer as soon as possible.
+- Don’t try to do it alone: You need a legal professional to help you if you want the best chance of winning your case.
+Talk to an L.A. assault with a deadly weapon lawyer as soon as possible.

-- Misdemeanor assault with a deadly weapon: Up to 1 year in county jail
+- Misdemeanor assault with a deadly weapon: Up to one year in county jail.

-- Felony assault with a deadly weapon: 2, 3 or 4 years in state prison
+- Felony assault with a deadly weapon: Two, three, or four years in state prison.

 No one wants to face these kinds of penalties, and you do not have to if you are not convicted.
 A criminal defense lawyer can help you.
-The sooner you talk to a lawyer, the more you help your case.
+The sooner you talk to an assault with a deadly weapon defense lawyer in Los Angeles, the more you help your case.

 Complete a Free Case Evaluation form now

-Let us give you a free, no-obligation consultation and advise you on your case.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Get in touch with us for a free, no-obligation consultation and advise you on your case.
+Fill out the form to the right or call us and get your free consultation today.